 How to Create DIY Ugadi Pooja Decoration at Home

 Want to make your Ugadi home decoration trendy?
 These origami wall hangings are perfect for you.
 They are also an excellent way of bringing all your family members together.
 You can keep your kids engaged with these origami sessions while you finish off your festive cleaning and other arrangements.
 String the origami cranes together, and you have a beautiful DIY wall decor piece for your walls.
 They refine the aesthetics of your festive decor and are eco-friendly as well.

 Adding a Magical Touch to Your Ugadi Pooja Decoration with Fairy Lights

-If you are looking for some simple decor for your home this time or a little sceptical about stepping out for getting elaborate decor items from the market, it’s time to reuse and recycle.
+If you are looking for some simple Ugadi decoration ideas for your home, it’s time to reuse and recycle.
 Bring out the fairy lights you had got last Diwali or Christmas and use them to decorate your pooja room.
 Fairy lights lend warmth to any space and illuminate the area beautifully.
 You can use them to decorate your pooja room or increase the grandeur of your living room walls for a minimalistic yet sparkling, Ugadi-ready home.
 Place some fresh mogra, jasmine and marigold garlands in the pooja room or around your living area for a fresh fragrance and a welcoming vibe to your home.